LSU Tigers women's gymnastics: History

 The gymnastics program was founded in 1970.
 In 2008, LSU made their first Super Six appearance.
 The team also made Super Six appearances in 2009, 2013 and 2014.
 In both the 2016 and 2017 seasons, the program made the Super Six and finished second at the 2016 and 2017 NCAA Women's Gymnastics Championships.
 Also in 2017, LSU won back-to-back SEC Regular Season and SEC Championship Meet championships.
 In 2018, LSU again won back-to-back SEC Regular Season and SEC Championship Meet championships and reached the Super Six.

 In 2019, LSU won the SEC Championship Meet in New Orleans and made an appearance in the first-ever Four on the Floor in NCAA Women's Gymnastics Championship.
 The team finished second overall for the third time in school history.

 In 2022, LSU placed fifth at the SEC Championships with a score of 196.725 despite entering the competition with the No. 2 seed.
 No. 6 LSU placed third behind No. 11 Missouri and No. 22 Iowa in the first session of the semi-final of the Raleigh regional; this eliminated them from the postseason, leading to an 18th-place finish nationally.

+In 2023, the team began hosting the annual Purple and Gold Podium Challenge at the Raising Cane's River Center Arena in Downtown Baton Rouge.

+At the 2024 NCAA women's gymnastics tournament LSU earned their first National Championship team title.